-D-aib-1: Number of CSEDW members whose service plans were developed according to the processes in the approved waiver.
-Numerator- Number of CSEDW members whose service plans were developed according to the processes in the approved waiver.
+D-aib-1: Percent of CSEDW members whose service plans were developed according to the processes in the approved waiver.
+Numerator- Number and percent of CSEDW members whose service plans were developed according to the processes in the approved waiver.
 Denominator- Number of CSEDW service plans reviewed.